imyanice/github-views-farmer/README.md

 4. Enter the URL of the tracker, it should be an image URL (GitHub is fine if you want, for me it’s `https://komarev.com/ghpvc/?username=yan-jobs`)
 5. Enjoy your recover ;)

+## Errors
+Be careful while entering values, any errors will cause a big bad thing in your terminal.
+Fixed soon™️